andrewtrin/pico-robot-arm/README.md

 # Pico Robotic Arm Controller

 This project is a 2-axis robotic arm built with a Raspberry Pi Pico and controlled in real-time from a host computer.
 It serves as a foundational project in embedded systems, demonstrating a professional host-client architecture, object-oriented programming for hardware control, and a stateful, non-blocking control loop.
+The chassis is also built around Lego bricks, a choice that highlights creative prototyping by leveraging common materials to overcome equipment constraints.

 <img width="2610" height="1958" alt="v2 of arm with lego bricks" src="https://github.com/user-attachments/assets/d5ecc350-9d05-4f98-a597-7fe082105e34" />